blacktop/docker-cuckoo/README.md

 -	[x] Fix blacktop/yara and blacktop/volatility so I can use them as a base images for this image
 -	[x] Create docker-entryporint.sh to use same container as daemon or web app or api or utility, etc
 -	[ ] Figure out how to link to a analysis Windows VM (would be great if it was running in another container)
--	[ ] Correctly link mongo/elasticsearch in confs or document how to do it at runtime (or use docker-entryporint BEST OPTION)
+-	[x] Correctly link mongo/elasticsearch in confs or document how to do it at runtime (or use docker-entryporint BEST OPTION)
 -	[x] add wait-for-it.sh to wait for postgres before API starts
 -	[ ] Web reverse proxy via Nginx with SSL
 -	[ ] Add snort or suricata or both
+-	[ ] Get `modified` version of cuckoo to install/run in docker

 ### CHANGELOG